opentap/opentap/doc/Developer Guide/Test Step/Readme.md

 ![](Validation.PNG)

 ## Publishing Results
 Publishing results from a test step is a fundamental part of test step execution.
 The following section discusses publishing results in detail.
-At a high level, publishing results usually involves a single call, as shown in the following code snippet from `TAP_PATH\SDK Examples\ExamplePlugin\MeasurePeakAmplituteTestStep.cs`.
+At a high level, publishing results usually involves a single call, as shown in the following code snippet from `TAP_PATH\Packages\SDK\Examples\ExamplePlugin\MeasurePeakAmplituteTestStep.cs`.
 ```csharp
 InputData = new double[] {0, 0, 5, 5, 5, 50};
 ReadOnlyOutputData = new double[]{10, 10, 15, 15, 15, 150};